 Shockwaves are acoustic waves with an extremely high-energy peak like a sonic boom or a lightening strike.
 Shockwave therapy differs from ultrasound by its extremely large pressure amplitude.
-It was first used for the disintegration kidney stones and has now been modified to treat a variety of conditions.
+It was first used for the disintegration kidney stones and has now been modified to treat a variety of musculoskeletal conditions.

 Shockwave therapy works using a high-intensity sound wave that interacts with the tissues of the body, leading to beneficial effects such as neovascularisation (new blood vessel growth), reversal of chronic inflammation, stimulation of collagen and dissolution of calcium build-up.
 These mechanisms work on tissues in the following ways.
 Firstly, an increase in blood flow is necessary to start and maintain the repair process of the damaged tissue structure.
 New blood flow brings well-needed oxygen and nutrients to the damaged tissue, most notably mast cells.
 Mast cells act to facilitate the body’s inflammatory response and in turn halt chronic inflammation by providing a healing environment.
 Collagen is also stimulated, which is vital in the regenerative process of an injured tissue.
 As the injured tissues return to normal, functionality is restored and pain is relieved.